Part-Time Employee Benefits

 Free access to independent, confidential and professional assessment and short-term counseling services available to employee and family members.

-After 12 full consecutive months of employment, Adoption Assistance reimbursement of up to $1,500 not to exceed to the actual cost of the qualifying expenses of the adoption, plus any required Social Security and Medicare contributions.
+After 12 full consecutive months of employment, Adoption Assistance reimbursement of up to $1,500 may be available, not to exceed the actual cost of the qualifying expenses of the adoption, plus any required Social Security and Medicare contributions.

 Public Service Loan Forgiveness (Federal Direct Loan)

 Anoka County qualifies as a “public service organization” to help you qualify for this partial student loan forgiveness program.
-For more information, go to www.StudentAid.gov/publicservice
+See www.StudentAid.gov/publicservice for more information.

 Government Center Parking Options